Funding and finances

 We encourage you to take up a paid placement wherever possible, but not every sector or employer has a big budget for student placements and many still offer extremely valuable experiences.
 Some unpaid placements entitle you to full funding from Student Finance England (SFE) – these include some NHS and research placements.
 Carry on reading to find out more about funding options that might help make things easier for you to take up a placement.

 If you are worried about your finances – talk to someone!
 Contact Hallam Help.
+You can find additional help and support with dealing with the cost of living crisis by visiting Sheffield Hallam Students' Union Cost of Living webpages.

 Undergraduates applying for Student Finance England funding, what you need to know